AlanCoding/django-ansible-base/docs/apps/opa/PARITY_GAPS.md

 - **Con:** Behavior regression from RBAC
 - **Con:** Easy to forget

-### Recommendation

-**Option A is the most correct** but the signal surface is large.
-A pragmatic path is to start with **Option B** (recompute before sync) to get correctness without complexity, then migrate to signal-driven updates if the sync latency is unacceptable.

-The recompute function would:
-1. For each OPA role, determine if it grants org-admin-level access to an org (via an explicit marker or policy inspection)
+### Current implementation: Option B (recompute before sync)

+`recompute_team_memberships()` in `ansible_base/opa/rego/sync.py` runs
+before every OPA sync.
+It:

+1. Finds all OPA policies granting `change` on `team` scoped to an org (i.e., `resource=team, action=change, field_name=organization_id`)
-2. For each such role, find all users who hold it (through group membership)
+2. Traces each policy back through role → group → users to find all users who can modify teams in that org
-3. For each such user, find all teams in the relevant org
+3. For each such user, ensures they are a member of every team OPA group in that org
-4. Ensure the user is in each team's OPA group

-This function runs as part of `sync_to_opa()` and during migration.
-It's idempotent and safe to run repeatedly.
-Signal-driven updates can be added later as an optimization to reduce the window between a change and OPA having the correct data.
+This avoids the "org admin-like" detection problem entirely — it doesn't care about role names or conventions.
+It asks the concrete question: "who has a policy that lets them change teams in org X?"
+Those users get added to team groups.

+The function is idempotent and handles all five events listed above, because it recomputes from scratch every time.
+The trade-off is that permissions are stale between syncs — if a new team is created and the sync hasn't run yet, the org admin won't be in that team's group until the next sync.

+**Tests:** 3 tests in `test_migration.py`:
+- `test_recompute_adds_user_to_new_team` — new team created after
+  migration, recompute adds org admin
+- `test_recompute_idempotent` — running twice doesn't duplicate
+- `test_recompute_skips_non_team_changers` — users who can only read
+  teams are not added

+### Future optimization: Option A (signals)

+If the sync latency gap is unacceptable, signal-driven updates can be added later.
+The signal surface is large (five events), but the logic is the same — just triggered incrementally instead of as a full recompute.

 ---